akifbayram/ros2_frontierbasedexploration/README.md

 # Frontier Based Autonomous Exploration with ROS2

 This project implements an autonomous, frontier-based exploration algorithm using ROS2.
+The robot navigates toward frontier points—the boundaries between explored and unexplored areas—to efficiently map its environment.

-Based on the [work](https://github.com/abdulkadrtr/ROS2-FrontierBaseExplorationForAutonomousRobot) by [abdulkadrtr](https://github.com/abdulkadrtr).
+Based on the [original work](https://github.com/abdulkadrtr/ROS2-FrontierBaseExplorationForAutonomousRobot) by [abdulkadrtr](https://github.com/abdulkadrtr).

 ---

 ## Overview

-The algorithm uses ROS2 Navigation Stack (Nav2) and SLAM to allow the robot to explore by navigating to frontiers—the boundaries between explored and unexplored areas—thus building a map of the environment.
+The algorithm uses the ROS2 Navigation Stack (Nav2) and SLAM to enable the robot to autonomously explore and build a map of its environment by continually identifying and traveling to frontier points.
+During the exploration process, the total exploration time is appended to a CSV file named `fbae_goal_times.csv`.

 <img src="exploration.gif" width=550px>